tytydraco/yessleep/out/My_First_Job_After_College_Was_More_Horrific_Than_I_Couldve_Ever_Imagined_Part_4.md

 “This heat is totally messing with my *je-ne-sais-quoi*,” I proclaimed to ease the tension.

-Patty stopped dead in her tracks.
+Patty stopped in her tracks.

 “All sweaty and gross, we gotta find this place,” I said.